 Headphones mean different things to different people.
 For commuters and travelers, noise canceling is the key feature.
 For audio buffs, it might be hearing the musicians’ breath.
-Or maybe you just want so much bass your brain vibrates.
-Whatever you are looking for, here are some candidates for your consideration.
+Or maybe you just want so much bass you can feel your brain vibrate inside your head.
+Whatever you're looking for, here are some candidates for consideration.

 Jump to section: